richarddevers/knowledge/source/openstack/troubleshoot.rst

    MariaDB [nova]> update instances set host='cc02.pp' where host='cc01.pp';

 Once record sets are updated, each instance requires a libvirt's XML file to boot properly, these can be located in/etc/libvirt/qemu/instance-*.xml.
-To start instances while creating the XML file, user reboot command line by adding the --hard option:
+To start instances while creating the XML file, user reboot command line by adding the --hard option

 nova reboot --hard b51498ca-0a59-42bd-945a-18246668186d